 We provide a loving home for abandoned babies in North Western Kenya.

-We now have 25 children who have been with us since infancy and up to the age of eleven years.
+We now have 32 children who have been with us since infancy and up to the age of fourteen years.

 Why are there so many abandoned babies?
 Sadly in this part of Kenya, children who are born as a result of rape or incest are viewed as cursed and as bringing a curse on anyone who looks after them.
 So young unmarried mothers are forced by their families to abandon their babies.
 They may be left under a bush, by the river, on doorsteps, or anywhere.
 Tragically many die of exposure before they are found, and thousands of babies die like this every year.